infracost/docs/docs/features/usage_based_resources.md

 ## infracost-usage.yml

-The `infracost-usage.yml` file lets engineers set usage values in their repos (this is a free feature).
+The `infracost-usage.yml` file lets engineers set usage values in their repos.
 These are merged with any values defined in [Infracost Cloud](#infracost-cloud) and take precedence over them.
-This method does not currently support [project filters](/docs/features/usage_based_resources/#add-overrides).
 To use this method:

 1. Copy [this file](https://github.com/infracost/infracost/blob/master/infracost-usage-defaults.small.yml) into your repo and customize the required values.
 This predefined file attempts to set each usage-based cost as $5/month for common configurations, helping engineers understand that these resources are not free.
 2. [GitHub](/docs/integrations/github_app/) and [GitLab](/docs/integrations/gitlab_app/) App users should put this file at the root of repos (or another location specified in the [config file](/docs/features/config_file/)).
 CLI and CI/CD users should add the `--usage-file=infracost-usage.yml` flag to **both** `infracost breakdown` and `infracost diff` commands: